Relinquishing a Pet

 - Please fill out a Pet Information Sheet: Having as much information as possible about your pet makes it much easier for us to get to know him or her

-- Please Make a Donation.
-The Ramona Humane Society operates on individual donations, bequests, grants and fees.
+- The Ramona Humane Society operates on individual donations, bequests, grants and fees.
 We are not supported financially by national animal welfare organizations.
 Each animal turned into our shelter costs us well over $340, to accept and care for.
-While no animal in need is ever turned away for lack of a donation, we do ask that you consider a minimum donation of $40.
+While no animal in need is ever turned away for lack of a donation, we do ask that you consider a minimum donation of $80.
 Please give what you can, as every donation helps.

 This fee helps pay for vaccines, deworming, food and care for your pet for a minimum of 5 days.